-- The curriculum of the Drug discovery development area consists of Major Subjects, General Foundation Subjects common to all six fields of the degree program (Disease Mechanism, Drug Discovery and Development, Food Innovation, Environmental Control, Bioinformatics, and Biomaterials), and common subjects for graduate students. - In addition to the lectures in the Major Subjects, students receive research guidance on Drug discovery development in the laboratories to which they belong. - Competence of knowledge creation is gained through doctoral dissertation creation, etc. - · Management competence is gained through "Doctoral Competency Development", etc. - · Communication competence is gained with "Practices in Life Science Innovation", etc. - · Leadership competence is gained through "Doctoral Research in Life Science Innovation". - Competence in Internationality is gained through "Doctor's Life Science Innovation Seminar", etc. - Innovation ability is gained through General Foundation Subjects, Major Subjects, etc. - · Specialized knowledge is gained through "Doctoral Research in Life Science Innovation", etc. - · Advanced practical English is gained through through "Doctor's Life Science Innovation Seminar", etc.
+- The curriculum of the Drug discovery development area consists of Major Subjects, General Foundation Subjects common to all six fields of the degree program (Disease Mechanism, Drug Discovery and Development, Food Innovation, Environmental Control, Bioinformatics, and Biomaterials), and common subjects for graduate students. - In addition to the lectures in the Major Subjects, students receive research guidance on Drug discovery development in the laboratories to which they belong. - Competence of knowledge creation is gained through doctoral dissertation creation, academic conference presentations, etc. - ·Management competence is gained through "Doctor's Internship", etc. - ·Communication competence is gained with "Practices in Life Science Innovation", etc. - · Leadership competence is gained through "Life Science Innovation Doctor's Special Research" . - ·Competence in Internationality is gained through "Doctor's Life Science Innovation Seminar", etc. - ·Innovation ability is gained through General Foundation Subjects, Major Subjects, etc. - · Specialized knowledge is gained through "Life Science Innovation Doctor's Special Seminar", etc. - Advanced practical English is gained through mid-term presentation, international academic conference presentations, etc.

-- With the understanding of the latest research trends in Drug discovery and development, students identify issues that have not been revealed and draw up and carry out an appropriate research plan for solving them.
-Further, through critical debates with supervisory faculty members, students develop the plan into a research that leads to produce life science innovations. - Obtained research findings are presented in academic journals, etc. With this, students improve their English proficiency, and in the process, gain reasoning skills. - With General Foundation Subjects and Graduate General Education Courses, students learn the latest research trends in the areas of life science and also improve English presentation ability. - Through internships, you will hone your research skills through the experience of collaborating with researchers outside the field to create new knowledge.
+- •With the understanding of the latest research trends in Drug discovery and development, students identify issues that have not been revealed and draw up and carry out an appropriate research plan for solving them.
+Further, through critical debates with supervisory faculty members, students develop the plan into a research that leads to produce life science innovations. - •Obtained research findings are presented in academic journals, international academic conferences, etc. With this, students improve their English proficiency, and in the process, gain reasoning skills. - ·With General Foundation Subjects and Graduate General Education Courses, students learn the latest research trends in the areas of life science and also improve English presentation ability. - Through internships, you will hone your research skills through the experience of collaborating with researchers outside the field to create new knowledge.